Do you have questions around starting a business?

-By ATB Financial 20 March 2019 5 min read
+By ATB Financial 19 March 2023 4 min read

 Mike and Jamie started selling beans in November 2015 through their ecommerce website.
-“It’s pretty much impossible to start cafe—a physical brick and mortar location—when you have no track record of sales or no idea what you’re doing,” Mike laughs.
+“It’s pretty much impossible to start a cafe—a physical brick and mortar location—when you have no track record of sales or no idea what you’re doing,” Mike laughs.
 So ecommerce was the best way for them to get started and build credibility.
 With help of their first mentor, they got the site up and running in a month—selling to friends, family, and “anyone who’d throw in their credit card details.”

 Know your numbers.
 What does it cost you to make your product?
 What are your margins?
 What do you want your profit to be?
-What is your competition is selling at, so you know what you’ll stand on the shelf?
-And make sure you ask about all of the added costs associated with that retailer, so you know what your margin is.
-Just because we sold $1,000 worth of stuff, doesn’t mean you actually made that in profit—we had to learn that quick.
+What is your competition selling for, so you know what you’ll stand on the shelf?
+And ask about all of the added costs associated with that retailer, so you know what your margin is.
+“Just because we sold $1,000 worth of stuff, doesn’t mean you actually made that in profit—we had to learn that quickly.”

-Realize that the retail environment is a partnership.
-Know your worth and what you came to the table with, and know how the retailer could help you help them.
-Build a positive relationship with retailer—meet them halfway.
-We don’t think we’re too good or too big, we never act like we’re the smartest—we’re always asking questions about how we can do better.
-We do demos and samplings regularly in-store.
-Hopefully we’re in the store enough that people remember our faces and associate it with the product.
+Recognize that the retail environment is a partnership.
+Know your worth and what you came to the table with, and how the retailer could help you help them.
+Build a positive relationship with retailers—meet them halfway.
+“We don’t think we’re too good or too big, we never act like we’re the smartest—we’re always asking questions about how we can do better,” shares Mike.
+“We do demos and samplings regularly in-store.
+Hopefully we’re in the store enough that people remember our faces and associate us with the product.”

 “Initially, the process to get into a retail space was brutal.
 Every retailer is different, every category is different—there’s no silver bullet to this,” admits Mike.
 “Some retailers were easy to get into, others still haven’t let us in.”

 “Honestly, it’s all about timing,” shares Mike.
 “You just do your best to prepare yourself and don’t ever give up.
 There are so many factors playing into getting into a retail space.
-Different product categories are treated differently, demographics determine which stores make the most sense to sell at even within the same category, product cycles are different for each product type and store.”
+Different product categories are treated differently, demographics determine which stores make the most sense to sell at (even within the same category), product cycles are different for each product type and store.”

 There’s no cooler feeling than walking into a store and seeing your product on the shelf.
 It’s so fulfilling, because that’s what we’ve wanted to do from the start.